 Send us your family favorite, or a recipe that hits the spot with you.
 After converting it to serve 2,000 and testing the emerging recipe, we'll add it to the menu.
 We'll even spread your fame: Betty Smith's Mom's Spaghetti with Zucchini or Steve Carter's Dad's BBQ Chicken will bring rave reviews.
 The recipe form is available on the Recipes from Home page so that you can return it with all other FYP information.

 St. Lawrence University Dining Services makes every attempt to identify ingredients which might cause allergic reactions for those with food allergies.
+Food items with known allergens are identified with a card placed near the food item.
+Managers and cooks are certified by AllerTrain safe food handling procedures to provide customers with allergies and gluten intolerances allergy friendly foods.
 Every effort is made to instruct our food production staff on the severity of food allergies.
 There is always a risk of contamination.
 There is also a possibility that manufacturers of the commercial foods we use could change or substitute at any time, without notice.
 Customers concerned with food allergies need to be aware of this risk.
 St. Lawrence University Dining Services will not assume any liability for adverse reactions to food consumed, or items one may come in contact with while eating an any University establishments.
 Students/customers with food allergies are encouraged to contact Dining Services at St. Lawrence University for additional information and/or support.

 Director of Dining and Conference Services